 The RD Burman pictures are courtesy the collections of Pakanati Lakshmi Priya who collects and restores vintage pictures from old magazines and the Internet and from her brother’s collection who purchases vintage memorabilia and has shared the pics as a friendly gesture.
 The other pictures are courtesy Internet and YouTube.
 Please inform us if any of the images used here are copyrighted, we will pull those images down.

-The opinions shared by the writers are their personal opinions and does not reflect the opinion of Silhouette Magazine.
+The opinions shared by the writers are personal.

 Whether you are new or veteran, you are important.
 Please contribute with your articles on cinema, we are looking forward for an association.
 Send your writings to firstname.lastname@example.org